MustSee/apollo-next-graphql-starter-kit/README.md

 # Starter Kit

-High performance starter kit based on next.js, react 16, apollo 2.0 and various of examples from next.js repository
+High performance starter kit based on next.js, react 16, apollo 2.0 and various examples from next.js repository

-##
+## Prerequisities

-please move .env into your gitignore when developing locally
+please move .env into your gitignore when developing locally and make sure that you have installed node js with version higher than 8 and npm version higher than 5

 ## .env configuration
 place it to your root folder